theupdateframework/python-tuf/docs/CLI.md

 # CLI examples #

-Note: This is a work in progress.
+Note: This is a work in progress and subject to change.
 Only examples are given here, for now.

 ## Create a repository ##